Tetraparvovirus

+Tetraparvovirus are a genus of viruses in the family Parvoviridae.
+The genus contains eight species.

 Description

 Tetraparvoviruses are small, non enveloped animal viruses with a single-stranded DNA genome between 4 and 6 kb in length.
 There are 2 open reading frames (ORF) present in the genome.
 ORF1 encodes the non-structural protein (NS1) and ORF2 encodes the viral capsid proteins (VP1/VP2).
 Inverted terminal repeats are present at the 5′ and 3′ ends of the genome.
 Within this family there is a third ORF lying within VP1.

 The NS1 protein possesses both helicase and ATPase domains.
-It has ~652 amino acids residues and a molecular weight of 70–75 kiloDaltons (kDa).
+It has ~652 amino acids residues and a molecular weight of 70–75 kilodaltons (kDa).
 The VP1 protein contains 900–950 amino acid residues and is ~100 kDa in molecular weight.
 VP1 has a conserved phospholipase A2 domain which is used by the virion to escape from the endosome.

 The third ORF encodes a small protein with a single transmembrane helix spanning 20 amino acid residues in the centre.
 Its molecular weight is ~10 kDa.
 The function of this protein is not known.